OPTOS: Body

-Attitude Determination & Control Subsystem
+Attitude Determination and Control Subsystem

 This subsystem was responsible of accurately measuring and correcting the position of the satellite while in orbit.
 Its attitude was determined by two TNO Sun sensors attached to the -Y and -Z faces, sharing data about the direction and intensity of the sunlight received, these sensors could determine the Sun's position with as high as 2º of error.
 The position in relation to Earth was measured by a 3-axis fluxgate magnetometer which would act as a high precision compass.
 The device was based on a heavily modified Honeywell Aerospace HMC-1043.
-An additional sun sensor was located on the +Z face to act as a watchdog timer to both the Attitude Determination units and the APIS experiment.
+An additional Sun sensor was located on the +Z face to act as a watchdog timer to both the Attitude Determination units and the APIS experiment.

 The actuators were provided by Astro und Feinwerktechnik Adlershof GmbH and consisted on a set of reaction wheels.
 5 additional magnetorquers provided by AAC Clyde Space were located on all but one of the satellite's vertex embedded on the PCB belonging to the solar panels in order to save weight.
 The whole control unit was programmed by SENER and would provide freedom of rotation with continuous torque control and the capacity to stabilize the aircraft on its 3 axis.
-In addition the magnetorquers were also used to transition between operational modes and help desaturate the reaction wheels if needed.
+The magnetorquers were also used to transition between operational modes and help desaturate the reaction wheels if needed.

 Electrical Power Subsystem

 All the solar panels were GaAs deployed on a string 6 cells long and 4 cell wide.
 In operational conditions they would provide 7.2 W of power EOL which would be stored and used to power the satellite.
-Before its use, the electricity would be stored on a lithium-ion battery which was itself connected to a charge regulation board, designed by AAC Clyde Space, operating as a power supply capable of providing 3-6 V of regulated tension and up to 12 V unregulated.
+Before its use, the electricity would be stored on a lithium-ion battery which was itself connected to a charge regulation board, designed by AAC Clyde Space, operating as a power supply capable of providing 3-6 V of regulated voltage and up to 12 V unregulated.
 Each subsystem was also connected to DC/DC converters to ensure adequate power levels.